OCA/product-variant/product_variant_default_code/README.rst

 be `[Color]-[Size]` and so the 'default code' on the variants will be `Bl-L`, `Wh-L`, `Bl-XL` and `Wh-XL`.

-The mask value can be fully customizedwhatever you like.
+The mask value can be fully customized whatever you like.
 You can even have the attribute name appear more than once in the mask such as, `Jacket/[Size]~[Color]~[Size]`, and the generated code on variants will be something like `Jacket/L~Bl~L` (for variant with Color "Black" and Size "L").